 In addition to surgery, your doctor may recommend radiation and/or chemotherapy:

 - Radiation therapy uses high-dose X-rays to destroy cancer cells.
 Radiation is usually used to treat a kind of cancer called seminoma.
 However, radiation therapy can sometimes be used to kill leftover cancer cells or to treat cancer that has spread beyond the testes.
-Radiation for testicular cancer is directed at a specific area on your body.
+Radiation treatment for testicular cancer is directed at a specific area on your body.
 It is given on an outpatient basis, usually 5 days a week for about 3 weeks.

 - Chemotherapy uses medicines to destroy cancer cells.
 You may receive it by injection or through your veins.
 Chemotherapy drugs are used to kill cancer cells that remain throughout the body after surgery for testicular cancer, and may be used before radiation.